EnginedJS/engined-mailer-gmail/README.md

 ## Send email with local mailer backend

-The example to show how to save file with local mailer backend:
+The example to show how to send email with local mailer backend:

 ```javascript